 India's data privacy regime can be found in the form of the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 ('the SPDI Rules'), which have been framed under Section 43A of the Information Technology Act, 2000 ('the IT Act').

-There are no government approved standards, best practices, or guidelines on collection of personal information as a part of a diversity survey.
-Nonetheless, 'personal information' is defined under Rule 2(i) of the SPDI Rules as any information that relates to a natural person, which, either directly or indirectly, in combination with other information available or likely to be available with a body corporate, is capable of identifying such person.
+There are no Government approved standards, best practices, or guidelines on the collection of personal information as a part of a diversity survey.
+Nonetheless, 'personal information' is defined under Rule 2(i) of the SPDI Rules as any information that relates to a natural person, which, either directly or indirectly, in combination with other information available, or likely to be available, with a body corporate, is capable of identifying such person.

 The SPDI Rules also provide an exhaustive list of certain types of personal information which would be treated as sensitive personal information.
 Data pertaining to sexuality and disabilities would be considered sensitive personal information under the SPDI Rules, and data pertaining to race/ethnicity, religion, parenting, and age would be personal information, but not sensitive personal information.